 - Economic Planning for the Clean Energy Transition (EPCET) Pilot Study - New effort is to review all assumptions in economic planning and perform a test study consistent with the changes to the Tariff - PAC presentations began in April 2022.
 To date, the ISO has presented new modeling features, assumptions and results from the Benchmark and Market Efficiency Need scenarios, an overview of the capacity expansion model and how it will be used in the Policy scenario.
-The ISO presented the first round of Policy scenario assumptions in April 2023 and is planning on presenting preliminary results in June 2023 - FGRS Phase 2 is now the Stakeholder-Requested Scenario in EPCET
+The ISO presented the first round of Policy scenario assumptions in April 2023 and presented preliminary results in June 2023.
+More results will be presented in July and August. - FGRS Phase 2 is now the Stakeholder-Requested Scenario in EPCET